PeterEFinch/safedown/README.md

 7. *Can I use this in mircoservices?*
    Yes.
 This was original designed to ensure graceful shutdown in microservices.

-8. *Why is there another VERY similar Safedown?*
+8. *Why is there another similar Safedown?*
    I originally wrote a version of safedown as package in personal project, which I rewrote inside a Graphmasters service (while I was an employee), which I finally put inside its own [Graphmasters repository](github.com/Graphmasters/safedown) (which I as of writing this I still maintain).
-   Graphmasters and I decided they would make their version open source (yay) and I decided to reimplement my own version from scratch with ideas from the original version because I wanted to.
+   Graphmasters and I decided they would make their version open source (yay) and I decided to reimplement my own version from scratch with ideas from the original version because I wanted to expand upon some ideas.

-   It doesn't really matter which version you used as both version are very similar.
-The Graphmasters version is stable and used in production microservices.
-This version currently has a few additional features.